-Book Three in the Adventures of Zelda Richardson series
+Book Two in the Zelda Richardson Mystery Series

 - Awarded a B.R.A.G.
 Medallion by IndieBRAG readers

 - Winner of a Chill with a Book Readers’ Award, June 2018

 - A Women Writers, Women’s Books magazine’s Recommended Reads for March 2018

 - New Apple’s 2018 Summer Book Awards, Official Selection Mystery/Thriller category